dhruvmanila/browser-bookmarks.nvim/README.md

 the data is stored in a directory specific to that package manager.

 **Note:** For `buku`, this option doesn't apply as it has a custom logic to get the bookmarks filepath.
-This logic is the same as that in the official implementation.
+This logic is same as that in the official implementation.

 ### `full_path` (boolean, default: true)